 Skip to main content

 What is customer value?
-Definition, formula & importance
+Definition, formula, and importance

-Customer value is best defined as how much a product or service is worth to a customer.
+Customer value is how much a product or service is worth to a customer.
 Here’s how companies can enhance their value to improve the customer experience and increase satisfaction.

-Today’s consumers don’t care only about price or quality.
-They also want the product or service they buy to solve a problem or need.
-With tons of shopping options at their fingertips, buyers are looking for companies that consistently deliver value.
+Today’s consumers don’t care only about price or quality—they also want the product or service they buy to solve a problem or need.
+And with endless shopping options at their fingertips, buyers are looking for companies that consistently deliver value.

 Why is customer value important?